Waterbuck hunting will require long stalks in the savanna and woodlands and are very sort-after trophies with their impressive horns that sweep back.

 - Waterbuck hunting involves a lot of glassing on savanna hillsides to find a loan bull.

-The difference between a male and female waterbuck
+Difference between a male and female

 The difference between a male and female waterbuck is that the female does not have horns and is smaller.